andrechristikan/laverty/README.md

 I was tired using primitive vert.x with so many random resources.

 ## Getting Started
-Inspired from laravel framework. ~~This will save your time while developing an apps.~~
+Inspired from laravel framework.
+This project wanna be like mini-laravel framework. ~~This will save your time while developing apps.~~

 > Minimum requirement:
-1. Understand Java Language (Beginner)
+1. Understand Java Language (Beginner - Intermediate)
-2. Understand Asynchronous Programming
+2. Understand Asynchronous Programming (Intermediate)
 3. [Know what vert.x is](https://vertx.io)
 4. [Vert.x Proxy](https://vertx.io/docs/vertx-service-proxy/java/)

 > Tech stack
-1. Java 11..0.6
+1. Java 11.0.6
 2. Postgresql 12.2
 3. Maven 10.14.6

 ### Instalation
-> Production - Normal Installing / Linux env - NEED TO TEST
+> Production - Normal Installing / Linux env *NEED TO TEST*
 1. Open terminal, and pull this project
 2. Goto into project
 3. Set your config directory in Project MainClass `com.andrechristikan.http.MainVerticle` to `classes/configs/vertx.json`